Lab 10: Quaternions#

 To apply the rotation quaternion to rotate the vector \(\vec{p}\) we need to define the quaternion \(p = [0, \vec{p}]\) and then calculate

 which returns a quaternion of the form \(p' = [0, \vec{p}']\) where \(\vec{p}'\) is the rotated vector.
-You don’t need to know why we need to use 2 multiplications in equation (32) but if you are curious, click on the dropdown below.
+You don’t need to know why we need to use 2 multiplications in equation (33) but if you are curious, click on the dropdown below.

 Derivation of the equation for rotating a vector using quaternions

 Consider the rotation of the vector \(\vec{p} = (2, 0, 0)\) by 45\(^\circ\) about the vector \(\hat{\vec{v}} = (0, 0, 1)\) the points along the \(z\)-axis.
-The rotation quaternion for this is
+If we use the same approach as for rotation using complex numbers (equation (27)) then the rotation quaternion is

 Expressing \(\vec{p}\) as a quaternion we have \(p = [0, (2, 0, 0)]\) and rotating this using \(q\) we have